presidential-innovation-fellows/pif-website/_pages/faq.md

 ## When can I apply?

 We accept applications once per year starting in February and new PIF cohorts typically start in October.
-Please [check our website](https://apply.pif.gov) for the current application deadline and information.
-If you are interested in the PIF program or other opportunities with the Technology Transformation Service, [join our mailing list](https://public.govdelivery.com/accounts/USGSATTS/subscriber/new?topic_id=USGSATTS_4).
+Please [check our apply page](https://apply.pif.gov) for the current application deadline and information.
+If you are interested in the PIF program or other opportunities with the Technology Transformation Services, [join our mailing list](https://public.govdelivery.com/accounts/USGSATTS/subscriber/new?topic_id=USGSATTS_4).

 ---

 ## What is the application timeline?

-Applications will close on May 18, 2020, at 11:59 PM ET.
-We will be conducting interviews on a rolling basis throughout May, with offers will be sent out by the end of June for an October 1 start date.
+Applications are currently closed.
+Check back here or follow us on [Twitter](https://twitter.com/pifgov) or [LinkedIn](https://www.linkedin.com/company/white-house-presidential-innovation-fellows) to get updates on future cohorts.

 ---